Demographics of Colombia: Ethnicity

+No or another ethnic-racial group, 2005.

+No or another ethnic-racial group, 2018.

 Languages

 Spanish (of which Colombia has the third-largest population of speakers in the world after Mexico and the United States) is the official language, with 99.2% of Colombians speaking Spanish, and there are small communities in urban areas speaking other European languages such as German, French, English, Italian, and Portuguese.
 There are 65 indigenous languages and two Creole languages, one Creole in San Basilio de Palenque and one in San Andrés; and also San Andrés is the only place of Colombia where there are three official languages: Spanish, English and a creole language.

 Religion

 The National Administrative Department of Statistics (DANE) does not collect religious statistics, and accurate reports are difficult to obtain.
 However, based on various studies and a survey, about 90% of the population adheres to Christianity, the majority of which (70.9%) are Roman Catholic, while a significant minority (16.7%) adhere to Protestantism (primarily Evangelicalism).
 Some 4.7% of the population is atheist or agnostic, while 3.5% claim to believe in God but do not follow a specific religion.
 1.8% of Colombians adhere to Jehovah's Witnesses and Adventism and less than 1% adhere to other religions, such as Islam, Judaism, Buddhism, Mormonism, Hinduism, Hare Krishna movement, Rastafari movement, Eastern Orthodox Church, and spiritual studies.
 The remaining people either did not respond or replied that they did not know.
 In addition to the above statistics, 35.9% of Colombians reported that they did not practice their faith actively.
 1,519,562 people in Colombia, or around 3% of the population reported following an indigenous religion.

 While Colombia remains a mostly Roman Catholic country by baptism numbers, the 1991 Colombian constitution guarantees freedom of religion and all religious faiths and churches are equally free before the law.